HalalaiMircea/SmsOtp/README.md

 # SMSOTP

 SMSOTP is an Android application used for sending SMS messages from other devices over the HTTP protocol.
 The app has an embedded web server which exposes a simple REST API for sending SMS messages.
 It also has a simple SQLite database containing User and Command tables.
 The app also features a UI for managing user credentials.

+## Getting started

+The simplest way of working on the project is to import it from Gradle.
+Be sure to use Android Studio v4.0 or higher and update your SDK to API level 30.
+After you setup your IDE, just select *Import from Gradle* when first starting up Android Studio then select the `build.gradle` file at the root directory of the project and wait for Gradle to sync with the build script.

 ## Dependencies